HarryLudemann/Ngoto/README.md

-# Hazzah-OSINT 0.0.2
+# Hazzah-OSINT 0.0.3

-Python OSINT tool available as module and command line tool to gather information on a target.
+Lightweight python OSINT tool available as module and command line tool to gather information on a target.
 Created to simplify a django dashboard, currently a working work in progress.

 ## Setup:
 ## Using as Command line tool: